-Our sweet Bernedoodle, Penny is quickly becoming the queen of my Instagram – never mind all the DIY’s and home decor she is over shadowing.
-She is quickly becoming my sweetest little photo drop in, and with all the questions I get I decided it was time to give Penny the spotlight she deserves.
+Our sweet Bernedoodle, Penny is quickly becoming the queen of my Instagram.
+She is has become my sweetest little photo drop in, and with all the questions I receive, I decided it was time to give Penny the spotlight she deserves.
 I’ll dive in on all the details on our Bernedoodle and what it’s like to own one.

 I will talk about the good – and the bad – of owning a Berniedoodle, and will help you know exactly what you need to do to prepare adding a fur ball to your family.

 I know what you are thinking.
 What the heck is a Berniedoodle exactly?
-Bernedoodles are a Bernes mountain dog poodle mix.
-Bernedoodles are not a purebred dog breed, but rather a mix breed 2 purebred dogs.
-The parent breeds are Bernese Mountain Dog and Standard Poodle.
-Bernedoodles have many perks of both breeds which make them enticing to so many (including us) to own.
+Bernedoodles are a Bernes Mountain Dog Poodle mix.
+Bernedoodles are not a purebred dog breed, but rather a mix breed of 2 purebred dogs.

-I think most people know they are looking at a doodle for some of the perks in terms of shedding and such, but one thing you are probably curious about is the temperament.
-Bernedoodles.
-Berniedoodles typically get much of the good from both breeds when it comes to temperament.
+I think most people know they are looking at a doodle for some of the perks that poodles offer.
+Shedding, for example is one such perk.
+But one thing you are probably curious about is the temperament of a Bernedoodle.
+Bernedoodles typically get much of the good from both breeds when it comes to their temperament.

-They tend to be affectionate and playful, yet highly intelligent and hard working if trained right.
-All in all Bernedoodles are wonderful family dogs who are great with children, and love to be around their owners.
+They tend to be affectionate and playful, yet highly intelligent and hard working, if trained correctly.
+All in all, Bernedoodles are wonderful family dogs who are great with children, and love to be around their owners.
 They are an incredibly loyal breed as well.
 We tend to say that Penny thinks she is a lapdog, although is not the size of one!

-Another thing we are asked frequently when it comes to owning a Berniedoodle is, ‘how big will she get?’
+Another thing we are asked frequently when it comes to owning a Bernedoodle is, ‘How big will she get?’

 Bernedoodles come in 4 different sizes: Tiny, Miniature, Medium and Standard.
 This is based on the size of the poodle that is the parent.
 For all size ranges the males tend to be larger.